CristhianMotoche/impossible-states-fp-ts/slides/0-slide.md

 ## Things I like from Haskell/Elm:

-- Strong and Static Typing
+- Strong and Static Typed Languages

 - Functional Programming